 What is an annuity?

-These are as one would expect, a better annuity that is designed to give you a higher income but will take lifestyle and medical history into account as well as your occupational history and perhaps even where you live.
+These are as one would expect, a better annuity that are designed to give you a higher income but will take lifestyle, medical history into account as well as your occupational history and perhaps even where you live.
 They are worth looking into.